shopwareArchive/shopware-docker/README.md

 This will download the latest release version of shopware and install it into /var/www/shopware/shopware

+If you want an older shopware version just add --sw-version to the init script:

+    $ ./psh.phar init --sw-version=5.2.26

 Configure your online store in a web browser with the credentials demo/demo:

 - Backend: [http://10.100.111.46/backend/](http://10.100.111.46/backend/)